Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/research.md

 <div style="display: flex; align-items: center; gap: 1.5em; margin-top: 1.5em">
   <span style="color:#D0D0D0; font-size: 0.9em; flex: 1;">
     We studied the divergence in both flight behavior and wing shape among <em>Morpho</em> butterflies living in different forest strata, by combining high-speed videography in the field with morphometric analyses and aerodynamic modelling.
 We showed that microhabitat specialization has resulted in the adaptive divergence of flight behaviour and wing shape, opposing efficient gliding flight in species living in the canopy to powerful flapping flight in species living in the understory.
+We further investigated for divergence in evasive climbing flight, revealing that canopy species also achieve higher climbing efficiency through changes in wingbeat kinematics and morphology.
   </span>
   <img src="/assets/images/cisseis in canopy.gif" style="border-radius: 10px; width: 40%; object-fit: cover;">
 </div>